-Cortney: If I had to give my former self one piece of advice about automating our A/R, I would say: Do it NOW!
+[Cortney]: If I had to give my former self one piece of advice about automating our A/R, I would say: Do it NOW!
 Every day that goes by with manual processes accounts for lost opportunity and money.
 The A/R department is not a back-office function anymore.
-Today, we are in a unique position, being the ones bringing in cash and holding customers to the agreed-upon contract and payment terms.
-We must do the best job that we can, and automation is key to that.

 In my last role, we identified that the collections team was having trouble due to cash not being applied in time.
 The reason for that was because no one considered cash application challenges as the company expanded.
-With simple cash application automation, we solved both these departments’ problems and the deductions team, which was now resolving actual disputes and not misapplications.
+With a simple cash application automation, we solved both these team’s problems and the deductions team, which was now resolving actual disputes and not involved in managing incorrect cash posting.
 Our data was in a better place, and our collectors felt more confident on customer calls.
 Customers, too, started reacting positively to our outreach.
 The A/R executives enabled their teams to take pride in their job and be happy with their work.
 The moral of the story is that the first step in the right direction had positive downstream benefits.

 HighRadius Cash Application Software enables the end-to-end automation of the cash application process that covers major benefits such as AI-enabled data capture for remittances, auto-linking of payments with open invoices, cost-cutting on lockbox fees and easy compatibility with any system due to its ERP-agnostic Saas infrastructure.
 Apart from the major benefits that it has, there are some key features which can not be missed out, some of them are Email Remittance capture, Discounts and Deductions Handling, Check Remittance Capture, Web Remittance Capture, Invoice Matching, and RDC & Mobile Payments.